 There are several options for getting involved (see How to Join tab above).
 In addition to financial support, your participation and passion as a volunteer on the steering committee to direct grantmaking also can help further the work of the Initiative.

-The Giving Initiative is accepting grant applications for projects and programs that directly reduce an identified disparity in the African American community and lead to systemic change.
+The Giving Initiative accepts grant applications for projects and programs that directly reduce an identified disparity in the African American community and lead to systemic change.
 Collaboration with partners and/or the ability to replicate program achievements are key components of a successful application.
 Only proposals seeking $2,500 or more will be considered.
-The deadline is April 15.
-Click here for more details and the application.

 2016: The Judicial Process Commission received a $5,000 grant to assist African American ex-offenders as they re-enter the community by providing a mentor and job training opportunities.